 Note: It is recommended to use better mechanisms to manage key files.
 Making the key file a part of the shared git repository is highly discouraged.

-Terraform configuration for the EC2 instance along with file provisioner looks like below.
+Terraform configuration for the EC2 instance, along with the file provisioner, appears below.
 Various attributes are described in the table that follows.

 resource "aws_instance" "my_vm" {